green0apple/NamaqoursBot/README.md

 BUT you can use this bot for all tweets, sending with all your own telegram bots (Please refer "How to use?" example for details)

 ## Motivation
 The members of Aqours are Japanese.
-So, they're use Japanese.
+So, they use Japanese.
 But many of fans from overseas can't read jp.
 Also they want to know what the members say. (include me) So I started this project for everyone who loves "Lovelive!
 Sunshine!!"